QubesOS/qubes-doc/external/os-guides/centos.md

     [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-centos-7

-To switch, reinstall and uninstall a CentOS TemplateVM that is already installed in your system, see  [How to switch, reinstall and uninstall](/doc/templates/#how-to-install-uninstall-reinstall-and-switch).
+To switch, reinstall and uninstall a CentOS TemplateVM that is already installed in your system, see *How to [switch], [reinstall] and [uninstall]*.

 #### After Installing